Skip to content

 components: {}, // custom fields and UI components

-columns: {}, // custom column cells
+"table.columns": {}, // custom column cells

-The generators (lattice:field, lattice:component, lattice:column) append their entries to this file automatically — fields and components under components, columns under columns.
+The generators (lattice:field, lattice:component, lattice:column) append their entries to this file automatically — fields and components under components, columns under extensions["table.columns"].
 You only need to publish once, and you pass the exported registry to Provider.

 The node registry maps type strings to RendererComponent functions.
 Imports come from @lattice-php/lattice.

-import { createPlugin, eagerComponent } from "@lattice-php/lattice";
+import { eagerComponent } from "@lattice-php/lattice";

 import { ColorPickerComponent } from "./fields/color-picker";